 A mix of used and new vinyl and used CDs in most every genre, with especially strong jazz, rock and reggae sections can be had at Bullseye.
 And good deals can be had here, especially the cheapie bins.

 The Exclusive Company

-Exclusive sells its all, including vinyl, especially new domestic releases and Record Store Day (presumed) collectibles.
-There are locations all over the state, but the two closest are on Farwell Avenue and in Greenfield, next door to...
+Exclusive (which announced it will close all its stores in 2022) sells its all, including new and used vinyl, especially new domestic releases and Record Store Day (presumed) collectibles, but also some imports.
+There are locations all over the state, but the closest are on Farwell Avenue and in Greenfield, next door to...

 (PHOTO: Half Price Books)

 You’ll find a ton of wax at the Half-Price Books locations around town, almost entirely used.
 The selection is constantly changing and the best way to find goodies is to make a circuit among the shops on a regular basis.
 I’ve known folks who have found entire collections of amazing records here and snatched them up, typically at (relatively) rock bottom prices.

 Ken Freck’s little corner shop on the lower level of Kilbourn and Marshall has been around (seemingly) forever.
 His stock spans the decades and while it includes rock and roll of all era, it also includes jazz, soul and other genres, too.
 The small place is literally stuffed full of vinyl.